AY-Khalid/page-summarizer-chrome-extension/README.md

-# Note: The installation process of the chrome extension has changed, users are no longer directed to a page to input their API keys
+# Note: The installation process of the chrome extension has changed, users are no longer directed to a page to input their API key

 # Gemini Web Summarizer